resthub/resthub.org/backbone-stack.rst

 		"fr-fr": true
 	});

-Add translations in subfolder named with the locale, for example js/nls/fr-fr ...
+Add translations in subfolders named with the locale, for example js/nls/fr-fr ...
 You should always keep the same file name, and the file located at the root will be used by default.

 Sample js/nls/fr-fr/labels.js file: